 Who can receive treatment?

-People who test positive for COVID-19 with mild to moderate symptoms who are at higher risk for developing more serious COVID-19 symptoms may be eligible for monoclonal antibody or oral antiviral treatment, depending on their health history and exposure to COVID-19, and how long they've had symptoms of COVID-19.
+People who test positive for COVID-19 with mild to moderate symptoms who are at higher risk for developing more serious COVID-19 symptoms may be eligible for oral antiviral treatment, depending on their health history and exposure to COVID-19, and how long they've had symptoms of COVID-19.

-Cost: The monoclonal antibody bebtelovimab and the oral antivirals Paxlovid and molnupiravir are provided free from the federal government.
+Cost: The oral antivirals Paxlovid and molnupiravir are provided free from the federal government.
 Coverage of fees for administration or dispensing depends on your specific health insurance policy.